rhcad/vgandroid/README.md

-# TouchVG-Android
+# TouchVG for Android

-This is a lightweight 2D vector drawing framework using [TouchVGCore](https://github.com/touchvg/TouchVGCore) for Android.
+This is a lightweight 2D vector drawing framework using [TouchVGCore](https://github.com/touchvg/vgcore) for Android.

 Features described in [Online document](http://touchvg.github.io).
 Please visit [TouchVGTest](https://github.com/touchvg/TouchVGTest-Android) to see more examples.